Sheep and pigs are the masters in this castle. How the Haller Castle in Mihai Viteazu became a ruin

 Mihai Viteazu - Zoltan (Zoltán, Zoltendorf) – Mureș County

 On the national road between Sighișoara and Rupea, at the border between Mureș and Brașov counties, an unusual name for the area appears on the sign at the village entrance: Mihai Viteazu.
-A Romanian „enclave” with fewer than 350 souls in the heart of the Saxon land, yet one that preserves the fragile heritage of one of the most respected Hungarian noble families in the history of Transylvania, the Haller family.
+A Romanian „enclave” with fewer than 350 souls in the heart of the Saxon land, yet one that preserves the fragile heritage of one of the most respected Hungarian noble families in the history of Transylvania: the Haller Castle.

 The castle in Mihai Viteazu, the summer residence of the Haller family